C2DH/ranketwo/_assignments/social-media-historians/01-tweetyoutube.en.md

 <!-- briefing-student -->

-### 1.a What can be considered "historically relevant" social media expressions?  | 20 Min
+### 1.a What can be considered historically relevant social media expressions?  | 20 Min
 <!-- section-contents -->

-Do you consider any of these messages, posts, photos, or web pages "historical"?
-Argue why or why not you would consider this content "historical" and support your answers through web research on the background and/or authors of the content.
+Do you consider any of these messages, posts, photos, or web pages historical, i.e. connected to a historical phenomenon?
+Argue why or why not you would consider this content historical and support your answers through web research on the background and/or authors of the content.

 [A Tweet](https://www.bbc.com/news/technology-13257940)